 Topeka, Kansas 66612-1311

-24. How is the subsidy program operated and funded in Kansas?
+23. How is the adoption assistance program operated and funded in Kansas?

-The federal contribution to Title IV-E-eligible children is 56.91% in Kansas.
-This is known as the Federal Financial Participation (FFP) rate.
-The remaining cost of the program is funded entirely with state general funds.
+In Kansas, the federal contribution to Title IV-E-eligible children is 56.91 percent (known as the Federal Financial Participation or FFP rate).
+The remaining cost of the program is funded with state general funds.

-- You have been accepted into or are enrolled in a degree, certificate or other program at a college, university, technical or vocational school and you show progress towards that degree or certificate.
+- Youth have been accepted into or are enrolled in a dgree, certificate or other program at a college, university, technical or vocational school and show progress toward that degree or certificate.

-To find out more about the specific eligibility requirements for your state, contact your caseworker or:
+To find out more about specific eligibility requirements, youth or parents should contact their caseworker or: